CamCoop1/FLARE/README.md

 ![CI](https://github.com/amanmdesai/FCC_Software_Framework/actions/workflows/ci.yaml/badge.svg)

-# FCC Software Framework
+# FLARE: FCCee Luigi Automated Reconstruction And Event processing

-Framework powered by b2luigi to enable streamlined use of the fccanalysis commandline tool.
+Framework powered by b2luigi to enable streamlined use of MC generators and fccanalysis commandline tool.

 # Install
 To install the package, follow the basic install process.
 It is recommended you use a virtual environment.
 To begin, setup the fcc software from cvmfs